RajaaBoulassouak/checks-for-understanding/module-2/backend/week_two.md

 6. Define foreign key, primary key, and schema.
+  schema: displays the current structure of the database, it shows which tables are in the database and which columns each       table has

 7. Describe the relationship between a foreign key on one table and a primary key on another table.